Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Method: Risk-sensitive Diffusion

-\begin{remark} Extending our terminology, we say a risk-sensitive SDE achieves \textit{perturbation stability} if it satisfies $\mathcal{S}_t(\mathbf{r}) = 0$.
-However, we will see later (Sec.~\ref{sec:general noise}) that such stability is not always reachable.
-In that case, we say that a risk-sensitive SDE that achieves the infimum of $\mathcal{S}_t(\mathbf{r})$ has the property of \textit{minimum instability}. \end{remark}
+\begin{remark} Extending our terminology, we say a risk-sensitive SDE achieves \textit{perturbation stability} at time step $t$ if and only if it also satisfies $\mathcal{S}_t(\mathbf{r}) = 0$.
+The forward direction of this claim is obvious and the reverse is proved in the appendix: Lemma~\ref{lemma: reverse dir}.
+Importantly, we will see in the next section that such stability is not always reachable.
+In that case, we say a risk-sensitive SDE, which achieves the infimum of $\mathcal{S}_t(\mathbf{r})$, has the property of \textit{minimum instability}. \end{remark}